pian13131/sngn/Java/JavaInterview.md

 #### What is the purpose of `toString()` method in Java

-The toString() method returns the string representation of an object.
-If you print any object, java compiler internally invokes the toString() method on the object.
-So overriding the toString() method, returns the desired output, it can be the state of an object.
+The `toString()` method returns the string representation of an object.
+If you print any object, java compiler internally invokes the `toString()` method on the object.

 #### What are the advantages of Java inner classes

-- Nested classes represent a special type of relationship that is it can access all the members (data members and methods) of the outer class including private.
+- Nested classes represent a special type of relationship that is it can **access all the members** (data members and methods) of the outer class including private.
-- Nested classes are used to develop a more readable and maintainable code because it logically groups classes and interfaces in one place only.
+- Nested classes are used to develop a more **readable and maintainable** code because it logically groups classes and interfaces in one place only.
 - **Code Optimization:** It requires less code to write.

 | Type                  | Description                                                  |